dholman7/danholman-portfolio/CONTRIBUTING.md

 ## 🎯 About This Repository

-This is **Dan Holman's professional portfolio repository** showcasing 13+ years of experience as a Senior Software Developer in Test (SDET) & Automation Architect.
-The code and examples in this repository are intended to demonstrate technical skills, best practices, and real-world solutions.
+**Dan Holman's professional portfolio** showcasing 13+ years of experience as a Senior Software Developer in Test (SDET) & Automation Architect.

 ## 📋 Contribution Policy

-**This portfolio repository is not accepting external contributions** for the following reasons:

-- **Personal Portfolio**: This repository serves as a professional showcase of Dan's work and expertise
+**This portfolio repository is not accepting external contributions** as it serves as a professional showcase of Dan's work and expertise.
-- **Intellectual Property**: The code examples represent proprietary solutions and methodologies
-- **Maintenance**: Keeping the portfolio current and accurate requires focused attention
-- **Quality Control**: Ensuring all examples meet professional standards is a personal responsibility

 ## 🤝 How to Engage